kvist-no/awilix-vite/readme.md

 # awilix-vite

 The awilix-vite plugin is designed for the Awilix dependency injection library.
 It provides a loadModules method that allows Vite users to achieve almost the same behavior as the loadModules method in the original Awilix library by using Vite's `import.meta.glob`.
+The available `loadModules` method will take the result from `import.meta.glob` and load the modules correctly with Awilix.

 ## Installation
 To install the awilix-vite plugin, you need to have Awilix and Vite set up in your project.
 You can then install the plugin via your desired package manager: